viralemergence/virion/README.md

 ```

 > [!NOTE]
 > Over the coming months, we hope to roll out additional changes.
-Goals include:
-> - a revision of the license VIRION is distributed under
+> See the github issues to get an understanding of where the project is headed.
-> - incorporation of new data sources
-> - improved data standardization and taxonomic reconciliation
-> - periodic updates to the static components of CLOVER to address known errors

 ## Additional information